hpi-sam/digital-fuesim-manv/README.md

 ### With docker-compose (recommended)

 1. [`docker-compose`](https://docs.docker.com/compose/) needs to be installed.
-2. Run `docker-compose up -d` in the root directory.
+2. Run `docker-compose --env-file backend/.env up -d` in the root directory.

 ### Without docker-compose

 1. Execute `docker run -p -d 80:80 digitalfuesimmanv/dfm`.

 The server will start listening using nginx on port `80` for all services (frontend, API, WebSockets).

+Make sure to have a PostgreSQL server available (see section Starting for development).

 ### Building the container from scratch